 • Globally, the burden of chronic kidney diseases is projected to increase, causing a serious public healthcare concern.

-• Implementing sustainable solutions for early detection is expected to change this narrative.
+• Implementing sustainable solutions for early detection may help change this narrative.

 • Renal venous congestion plays a primary role in the pathogenesis of kidney diseases prompting the need for optimal fluid management protocols.